GloBee-Official/android-sdk/GUIDE.md

-# Using the BitPay Android SDK
+# Using the GloBee Android SDK

 ## Prerequisites

-You must have a BitPay merchant account to use this SDK.
-It's free to [sign-up for a BitPay merchant account](https://bitpay.com/start).
+You must have a GloBee merchant account to use this SDK.
+It's free to [sign-up for a GloBee merchant account](https://globee.com/register).

-Once you have a BitPay merchant account, you will need [a working BitPay Access Token](/api/getting-access.html) – this can be done either via the SDK (pairing process) or manually in [the BitPay Dashboard](https://bitpay.com/tokens).
+Once you have a GloBee merchant account, you will need [a working GloBee Access Token](/api/getting-access.html) – this can be done either via the SDK (pairing process) or manually in [the GloBee Dashboard](https://globee.com/tokens).

 ## Installing